All About Subscription Contracts

 You’ll first need the appropriate permissions for Subscription Plans and Subscription Contracts.
 Refer to our documentation on roles and permissions for more information.

 Subscription contracts cannot exist on their own, they must belong to a customer.
-This is why the first step when creating a subscription contract is to ensure that we have a customer.
+This is why the first step when creating a subscription contract is to ensure that you have a customer defined within your tenant.
 You can create customers programmatically with the PIM API or manually through the Crystallize App, using the Customers interface.
 Customer records may also be created as the result of orders being processed.

 You can manage customers any way you like; just make sure that you have some means of authenticating them.
 You can use your own authentication mechanism or integrate third-party authentication services into the Service API like Userfront or Magic.link.